GongSakura/donot-forget/docs/shell/variable.md

 # Variable
 A **variable** is a character string to which we assign a value, and particularly the value is **untyped** by default.

 Every shell instance(shell process) maintains its own variables.
-For example, if you create a variable "v" in a shell(called A), then you new a shell window(called B), the "v" is not existed in shell B.
+For example, if you create a variable "v" in a shell A, then you new a shell window B (created another shell process), the "v" is not existed in shell B.

 ## Declaring Syntax
 There are **no whitespaces** around the **equal sign** `=`.<br/>